MisterTK/svg-component-architecture-standard/standard/specification.md

 - [ ] Each instance references component with proper use element
 - [ ] Instances have required attributes and positioning
 - [ ] Connections properly reference instances with data attributes
+- [ ] Connections follow line and arrow best practices
 - [ ] All paths use marker definitions for arrows
+- [ ] Text is properly placed to avoid overlap with connections
 - [ ] No inline styles (use attributes for styling)
 - [ ] No hardcoded pixel values outside of viewBox attributes
+- [ ] Layers are properly ordered (defs, components, connections, annotations)

 ## Example Usage